joodaloop/webcraft/content/_index.md

 2. Type in the **/start** command to create an account.
 3. Use the **/newusername** command to set your username.
 4. Send a message to the bot.
-5. Refresh your Stream to see it be rendered as HTML
+5. Refresh your Stream to see it be rendered as HTML.
 5. Use the **/info** and **/faq** commands to learn about additional functionality.

 ## Privacy